Please enter your organization and email above before downloading these articles.

-It is often the simple solutions that are the most effective because they are the ones that people will use.
+The simple solutions are often the most effective because they are the ones people will use.
 Soap is a daily ritual for most people, and for those at risk in sun-drenched areas, using soap is an easy and affordable solution.
 “I wanted to make my idea something that not only was great in terms of science but also could be accessible to as many people as possible,” Heman says.
 “No matter where you live, I think you know and trust soap in comparison to other medicinal products.”